manuelgegenhuber/react-playground/README.md

-# learn-react
+# react-playground
-Learning reactJs with create-react-app
+Having fun with react!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).